itsdheerajbudhiraja/express-boilerplate-ts/README.md

 - Controllers, Services, Middlewares, Entities, Error handlers all are pre-configured with standard best practices and follows SOLID Principles, loose coupled Architecture
 - Mongo Database with extensible database interface for other Databases implementation
 - Redis Persistent Queue with extensible interface for other Queues implementation
-- NodeCache support with extensible interface for other Cache implementation
+- NodeCache and RedisCache support with extensible interface for other Cache implementation
 - Rust Web assembly boilerplate for compute intensive tasks
 - Worker pool for running compute intensive tasks in worker threads
 - Standard utilities for validation, email sender are available